Checklist: Documents To Show to Your Bankruptcy Attorney

 What Paperwork Do I Need To File Bankruptcy?

 Use the checklist below to gather the paperwork that an attorney will need to see to provide you with the best advice and representation.
 This checklist can be a useful proactive tool to help you collect and organize the proper paperwork before or during bankruptcy.

 Your financial records are some of the first documents you should collect.
 These records will help determine which type of bankruptcy is best suited for you.
-For example, your financial documents can show you have a regular income, meaning your best fit may be Chapter 13 bankruptcy.
+For example, if your financial documents show you have a regular income, your best fit may be Chapter 13 bankruptcy.
 This may have significant implications because Chapter 13 will allow you to keep possession of your property and pay your debts over time.
 Financial records include: